iKingCold/optimizely-maps-editor/README.md

-## UNDER CONSTRUCTION
-THIS REPO IS CURRENTLY UNDERGOING REFACTORING, README IS NOT ACCURATE AND PROJECT IS CHANGING RAPIDLY!

-# Switch MapProvider (Will change in the near future):
-1. Scope the desired MapProvider in MapDemo/Startup.cs
-example: .AddScoped<IMapProvider, LantmaterietProvider>(); or .AddScoped<IMapProvider, OsmProvider>();
-2. Configure the MapSettings with desired ApiUrls in MapDemo/appsettings.json.

 # Open Maps Editor for Optimizely
 Editor for setting coordinates in Optimizely CMS through map of choice with Leaflet.js.<br/>
-The editor uses OpenStreetMaps by default.
+The editor uses OpenStreetMap by default.

 ## Summary
-The solution consists of two projects.
+The solution consists of 4 different projects.
-`OpenMapsEditor` contains the Map Editor add-on / plugin.<br/>
+`MapCore` contains the Core Map files required to render the Leaflet map.<br/>
+`MapProvider.*provider*` contains a ProviderService that implements provider-specific settings.
-`DemoSite` contains a demo website for testing the Map Editor.
+`MapDemo` contains a demo website for testing the Map Editor.

 The project has been tested with **Optimizely Alloy**, **Optimizely Decoupled MusicFestival** & **Optimizely Empty Project**.
 MusicFestival is a sample project that uses the Content Delivery API in a headless CMS structure. https://github.com/episerver/musicfestival-vue-template

 # Option 1.
 Get started through NuGet
-1. Install the `OpenMapsEditor` add-on through Nuget Package Manager to an existing Optimizely CMS project
+1. Install the desired Map Provider `OpenMapsEditor.*provider*` through Nuget Package Manager to an existing Optimizely CMS project
 1. Add Maps API Credentials & desired default values to `appsettings.json`
 1. Add the custom `MapsCoordinates` property to a page- or blocktype
 1. Start the project and browse to the Optimizely UI, default: http://localhost:8081/Util/Login